littlebalup/WAY-launchers/README.md

 -------------------------------------------------------------------------
 CHANGE LOG:

+ v2.01: Bug correction about Multi-dumps and binary checks.
+(Thanks to Joris 73 from LS)

+ v2.00: Removed embeded console due to problems with scripts output redirection.
+        Now scripts launched in a separate regular console prompt window.
+		"Save screen" and "Kill process" buttons removed as well.
+Instead, you can copy from console to save screen and use Ctrl+C to kill process if needed.

  v1.01: Added Teensy programming feature: can load .hex file by clicking on the teensy picture.
 	Dump file extention changed: was (*.x.bin), now is (*.bin) if only one dump and (*_x.bin) if multi-dumps.